-Metro Presbyterian Church is a values-driven community.
-Members of Metro Presbyterian Church embrace a particular set of values that are central to all members in the community; these core values make up the “spiritual DNA” of the church.
+Metro Church is a values-driven community.
+Members of Metro Church embrace a particular set of values that are central to all members in the community; these core values make up the “spiritual DNA” of the church.

 A life transformed by the Gospel restores both the nonbeliever and the believer to the love of God through the character and sacrificial work of Jesus.
 It renews us “inside-out”, from a works-based religion or an identity-seeking life apart from religion—to a life based on the grace of God.
 The Gospel changes everything—the individual, the community, the city, the world.

 Suggested reading for greater clarity and definition: “The Centrality of the Gospel (article)”, The Prodigal God, Counterfeit Gods, andThe Reason for God by Dr. Timothy Keller, and The Bookends of the Christian Life by Jerry Bridges.

 How does lasting change happen?
 You grow into the likeness and character of Jesus, and into the heart and will of God, through a healthy, maturing Gospel-centered community.
 The Gospel transforms us—from a self-reliant individual, to one who embraces and pursues change in the context of deep relationships—this cultivates change in the community itself.

 Suggested reading for greater clarity and definition: The Walk by Stephen Smallman, and The Trellis and the Vine by Colin Marshall and Tony Payne.

 Although many people avoid the dangers of association with “city” lifestyles, the Gospel draws you closer to the mission of Jesus—often represented by a desire to practically demonstrate the Gospel in places of need.
 Today’s urban “centers” are globalized and post-modern, but deeply in need of God’s mercy proclaimed and displayed.
 A sacrificial love for the city is a significant part of God’s Kingdom agenda.